-This winter we finished up our last remaining months in South America.
-It was impossible not to fall in love with Patagonia, the southern region of Chile and Argentina.
-In January we loaded up The 4Runner into a shipping container and sent it to Miami where we will reunite with it soon.
+In January we loaded The 4Runner into a shipping container and sent it back to the US via Miami, where we will reunite with it soon.
 We are trying to establish a new homebase in the mountains of Western North Carolina, where all of Shannon's family has migrated to over the years.
 Shannon will go back to nursing and Brenton will explore other opportunities while he tries to get back into the fire service.

 |Unloading the 4Runner at home.
 Finally a place to work on it.|

 Our priorities have shifted.
 If the past two years has taught us anything, it's that the people around us are what makes us happy.
-With that being said, we miss our travel-family that we met on the road, but hopefully more and more of them will make it East for a visit.
-We also miss our family in the Northwest along with Brenton's sister and her family who are living abroad.
-As time rolls on we will be able to visit them and travel again.
+With that being said, we miss all of the friends that we have met on this adventure, but hopefully we will reconnect soon.
+We also miss the Pacific Northwest along with our friends and family there.
 For now this is where we are.
-We look forward to future “micro-adventures”, but this is home now and we are trying hard to settle in.

 |Building bridges and putting in work on the family property.|